 PPC Budget Allocation

 Your PPC budget also determines how often your ads will show up as a percentage of “impressions.”
 An impression is a “view” of your ad – so when it shows up in a search result and can be seen by someone.
-For keywords which have very high search volume (i.e. lots of people go looking for them) this is the most common cause of PPC panic when ads don’t show up.
+For keywords which have very high search volumes, this is the most common cause of PPC panic when ads don’t show up.

-Remember that the only way to ensure your ads will show up 100% of the time is to have an entirely unlimited daily budget – and even the biggest Adwords advertisers would struggle with such an idea, especially as having sufficient clicks budget to achieve this is likely to tank the ROI figures on your PPC and make it an extremely inefficient form of marketing.
+Remember that the only way to ensure your ads will show up 100% of the time, is to have an entirely unlimited daily budget – and even the biggest Adwords advertisers would struggle with such an idea.
+Especially as having sufficient click budget to achieve this is likely to tank the ROI figures on your PPC and make it an extremely inefficient form of marketing.

-Don’t forget as well that despite Adwords’ best efforts any account with a fixed daily budget could just have run out of clicks for the day – if you’re averaging £2 a click on a £100 daily budget that only requires 50 clicks in a day for the budget to be exhausted and the ads to stop showing altogether until the following day!
+Don’t forget as well that despite Adwords’ best efforts, any account with a fixed daily budget could just have run out of clicks for the day – if you’re averaging a cost per click of £2 on a £100 daily budget, that only requires 50 clicks in a day for the budget to be exhausted and the ads to stop showing altogether until the following day!

 If you want to know more about how visible your PPC is on searches and how often your ads are showing, ask your PPC agency to send you an impressions share report which will tell you more about how often your ads are visible to people using Google and how much you are potentially missing out on due to your current budget.

 Remember that plugging more money in to try to capture more and more search impressions is rarely the most economical way to improve your revenue or lead generation, and getting too overenthusiastic can actually severely damage the viability of your PPC in the medium to long term!

 Get in touch with ExtraDigital today and discover how our wealth of experience can help drive your PPC performance.